Research projects

 Watch our short video to hear from Aura CDT students, academics and industry partners:

-Funding Notes
+Funding

-The Offshore Wind CDT is funded by EPSRC, allowing us to provide scholarships for Home students that cover fees plus a stipend set at the UKRI nationally agreed rates, circa £19,795 per annum at 2025/26 rates (subject to progress).
-In addition, a number of scholarships will be made available for International students.
+The CDT is funded by the EPSRC, allowing us to provide scholarships that cover fees plus a stipend set at the UKRI nationally agreed rates.
+These have been set by UKRI as £20,780 per annum at 2025/26 rates and will increase in line with the EPSRC guidelines for the subsequent years (subject to progress).

 Eligibility

-Research Council funding for postgraduate research has residence requirements.
-Our CDT scholarships are available to Home (UK) Students.
+Our funded Doctoral Scholarships are available to UK Students.
+The advertised CDT scholarships in this current recruitment round are available to Home (UK) Students only as the CDT has reached the annual cap, set by the funding council (UKRI EPSRC), on international student recruitment for the 2025 intake.
 To be considered a Home student, and therefore eligible for a full award, a student must have no restrictions on how long they can stay in the UK and have been ordinarily resident in the UK for at least 3 years prior to the start of the scholarship (with some further constraint regarding residence for education).
-For full eligibility information, please refer to the EPSRC website.